minhpham1810/SpotOn/README.md

 In today’s streaming era, finding music is easy.
 But finding music that **truly connects**—to your mood, your moment, your story—is something else.

 **SpotOn** blends the power of AI and Spotify’s massive catalog to deliver **emotionally intelligent** song discovery.
-Whether you're building a vibe-based playlist, diving into new genres, or exploring an artist’s catalog, SpotOn makes the experience meaningful.
+Whether you're building a vibe-based playlist, diving into new genres, or exploring an artist’s catalog, SpotOn makes the experience meaningful **even before you actually hear the song**.

 No more generic recommendations.
 Just music that feels **SpotOn**.